lnfnunes/JavaScript-fundamentals/README.md

 Content is splitted into small modules with suggestion time to complete the activy.
 Could be studied by day as individual, group and/or dojo.

+Obs: after finishing this _"course"_ you can continue to the [nodeJS - Fundamentals](https://github.com/ciandt-dev/NodeJS-fundamentals) repository.

 ## Table of contents ##

 * [Content index](#content-index)